 Sprinkle approximately one third of the dry spice mixture on the chicken and stir until it's well coated.
 Remove the chicken from the pan and set aside.

 Add one more tablespoon of oil to the pan.
 Lightly sauté the onions on low heat until translucent, about 5 minutes.
 Sprinkle the onions with a third of the dry spice mixture.
 Add the garlic and ginger.
-Stir everything together.
+Stir until well combined.

 Add the chicken stock and the bay leafs to the pan and stir.
 (Add the soaked cashews to the pan now if you're making the dairy-free variation).

-Turn the burner off and allow the sauce to cool down a little.
+Turn the burner off.
 Remove the bay leafs.
-Pour the sauce into a blender and blend until smooth.
+Allow the sauce to cool down a little.
+Carefully ladle the sauce into a blender and blend until smooth.

 Put the blended sauce back into the pan.
 Turn the burner to low heat.
 Add the cream and butter (or vegan butter, or olive oil) to the pan and stir.
 Add the browned chicken back to the pan and stir.

-Put the lid on the pan and allow everything to simmer on low heat for about 20 minutes.
+Put the lid on the pan and allow everything to simmer on low heat for about 15 minutes or longer.
 That should be enough time for the chicken to finish cooking and for all the flavours to come together.
 Taste for salt.
 Add more if necessary.

 Serve the butter chicken with rice, naan or cauliflower rice.
 Garnish with some red onion slices and some fresh cilantro.

 - To make the non-dairy recipe variation, bring a small pot of water to a rolling boil.
 Add 1/2 cup raw cashews.
 Allow the cashews to soak for 15 minutes.
 Remove the cashews with a slotted spoon.
 Rinse with fresh water.
 Add the cashews to the butter chicken sauce.